ORCID

 Yes, but unsuccessful applicants may reapply to this program only once.

-For the purposes of the 2022-23 competition year, the eligibility criteria are designed to support doctoral students who are at the earliest stages of dissertation project design, so that they can undertake exploratory, experimental, expansive research.
-(In other words, scholars who will be immediately pre-candidacy or who have very recently become doctoral candidates/ABD at the time of the award in 2023.)
-However, given the diversity of PhD programs in the humanities and social sciences, we understand that it might not be a straightforward process to apply these criteria to your own program.
-We suggest you draw on standard descriptions provided by your department/program, such as a graduate program handbook, to help calculate your progress.
+For the purposes of the 2024-25 competition year, the eligibility criteria are designed to support doctoral students who are at the earliest stages of dissertation project design, so that they can undertake exploratory, experimental, expansive research.
+(In other words, scholars who will be immediately pre-candidacy or who have very recently become doctoral candidates/ABD at the time of the award in 2025.)

-Whether or not a standard timeline exists for your program, it is essential that you indicate your expected ABD date in the application, and your expected date of earning the PhD.
+In order to be eligible for this fellowship in the 2024-25 competition year, you must not have advanced to PhD candidacy prior to January 1, 2024.
+It is essential that you indicate your expected ABD date in the application, and your expected date of earning the PhD.
 This will help ACLS program staff determine your eligibility.
 ACLS also provides space within the application where you can describe any disruptions to your progress that would extend the timeline to degree.
 If you have any questions about your eligibility, please contact ACLS program staff at [email protected].

 ONLINE FELLOWSHIP APPLICATION PROCESS